filipchristiansen/adnex/README.md

 1. `predict_risks`: A function that takes a pandas Series containing the ADNEX variables as input and returns a pandas Series with the predicted probabilities of the different types of neoplasias (Benign, Borderline, Stage I, Stage II-IV, Metastatic).

-2. `predict_risk_of_cancer`: A function that takes a pandas Series containing the ADNEX variables as input and returns the predicted risk of malignancy (Borderline + Stage I + Stage II-IV + Metastatic).
+2. `predict_cancer_risk`: A function that takes a pandas Series containing the ADNEX variables as input and returns the predicted risk of malignancy (Borderline + Stage I + Stage II-IV + Metastatic).

 Here is an example of how to use the `predict_risks` function: